 Swap-outs will not be accepted once the plans have been given to the contracted fire reviewer.
 The Fire Department will not be responsible for replacing individual plan / specification pages.
 Once the plans have been given to the reviewer, the plans review must be completed (revisions to a plan cannot be accepted while a current plan is undergoing review).

-If the plans are not approved, the customer will be notified and new set of revised plans will need to be submitted.
-Depending on the reviewer’s notations, additional fee will be imposed.
+If the plans are not approved, the customer will be notified and anew set of revised plans will need to be submitted.
+Depending on the reviewer’s notations, an additional fee will be imposed.